BradleyCodeU/bradleycodeu.github.io/_apcsa/u06b_fe/U06bFarmersMarket/instructions.md

 A FarmersMarket is a food market at which local farmers sell fruit and vegetables and often meat, cheese, and bakery products directly to consumers.

 In this project you will complete the FarmersMarket class.
+All of the other classes are complete.
 Each FarmersMarket has...

 - a name
-- an array of PriceTracker objects that can calculate prices
+- an array of PriceTracker objects that can calculate prices.
+For example, could be PriceTrackers for corn, beans, eggs, etc.

 In addition to instance variables there are two static variables that belong to the class...